Yelp/detect-secrets/docs/audit.md

 -   [Comparing Baselines](#comparing-baselines)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## What is it?

+The `audit` command is a set of functionality designed for analysts to do more with a pre-generated baseline.
+Some common use cases of this include:

+-   **Manually labelling secrets**, to distinguish between true and false positives
+-   **Comparing baselines**, to determine the effect of a certain configuration

 ## How to Audit a Baseline